What collections are available at The University of Georgia Special Collections Libraries?

 Why does my browser say that you are sending a cookie?
 What is in it?

 The technology that we use sends a Session ID to be stored on your machine.
-You can refuse this cookie and still be able to access your account without any problems.
+You can refuse this cookie and still be able to use Aeon without any problems.

 Who has access to my private information and requests?